AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 If there is a need to add an additional connection between tasks, you can define connectors with these settings:

 {api:anychart.enums.GanttDataFields#CONNECTOR_TYPE}connectorType{api}.
-It can belong to one of four types: "StartStart", "StartFinish", "FinishStart", "FinishFinish"
+It can belong to one of four types: "start-start", "start-finish", "finish-start", "finish-finish"
 (taskID
 {api:anychart.enums.GanttDataFields#CONNECT_TO}connectTo){api}.
 It defines another node which will be connected with the first.
 For this purpose use the "id" value.